A quick story.

 Ok, so after looking at a dozen or so officiants, narrow down the search results to 2-3 of your favorite candidates.

 Grab the names of the few officiants that have made the cut and head to a wedding vendor review site.
-Wedding Wire is the big dog in most locations.
+Wedding Wire is the big dog review site in most geographical locations.

 When reading the reviews, pay attention to what stood out about the officiant to the couple.